Skip to main content

 Then the P(X ≤ 5) = 10/36 = 0.2778.

-This page titled 4.4: Union and Intersection is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.4: Union and Intersection is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?